S&P CoreLogic Case-Shiller: US home prices rise 3.5% in June

 The S&P CoreLogic Case-Shiller 20-city home price index rose 3.5% in June from a year earlier, down from May's 3.6% increase and slightly below economists' expectations.

 Phoenix led the way with a 9% increase followed by Seattle (up 6.5%) and Tampa (up 5.9%).
-But prices rose at all 19 cities measured for June.
-The 20-city index released Friday excluded prices from the Detroit metropolitan area index because of delays related to pandemic at the recording office in Wayne County, which includes Detroit.
+But prices rose at all 19 cities measured in June.
+The 20-city index released Tuesday excluded prices from the Detroit metropolitan area index because of delays related to pandemic at the recording office in Wayne County, which includes Detroit.

-The housing market has shown signs of strength despite the virus-related disruption ot the economy.
+“The June Case-Shiller numbers show the housing market continues to withstand the pandemic-driven blows that have caused so many other facets of the economy to suffer," said economist Matthew Speakman at the real estate firm Zillow.

+The continuing spread of COVID-19 cases and Congress' failure to approve more financial aid to the economy “could jeopardize the path of the economic recovery,'' Speakman wrote in a research report.
+But those “concerns haven’t materialized in home prices to this point.''

 The National Association of Realtors reported last week that sales of existing U.S. home shot up by a record 24.7% in July, the second straight month of accelerating sales.
 The back-to-back increases have helped stabilize the home buying market, which all but froze this spring when the viral pandemic struck the United States.